 • Entry Requirements

 Students will need to have five GCSE passes at grade 4 or above, including Maths and English and preferably Science.
 Alternatively, students will be accepted onto the course if they have an equivalent vocational qualification at a merit grade, and Functional Skills Maths and English, preferably at Level 2.
-All students must have achieved, or show the ability to achieve, Maths and English to GCSE grade C or equivalent.
-Where a student has not yet fulfilled this requirement, a functional skills qualification is a mandatory part of this course.

 There are no specific skills needed although recognising the values and behaviours necessary to care and support individuals at their most vulnerable.
-A willingness to provide high quality care
+A willingness to provide high quality care.

 • Qualification